wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

 }
 ```

-Finally, we need table to store the todos that will be created by the application.
+Finally, we need a table to store the todos that will be created by the application.
 This SQL script will be located in the **Scripts** folder at the root of the solution.

 ``` sql
 # /Scripts/InitialSchema.sql